 Huh.
 I would start and go outward: daughter, sister, wife, mother, filmmaker.
 Start from my source and work outward.
 It depends on who I'm talking to.
 If I'm talking to a mother I'll connect as a mother.
 If I'm talking to another filmmaker, I'll be the filmmaker.

-You've done about 4 lifetimes of work, living and achievements is there anything that you are most proud of?
+You've done about four lifetimes of work, living and achievements.
+Is there anything that you are most proud of?

 That must have been some commencement party after a speech like that!

 I read with great interest about your Technology Shabbats and then watched you talk about them and the light bulb went on.
 So, a Technology Shabbat as explained by its creator Tiffany, is this.
 "Every Friday at sundown, we all unplug from all of our technologies and don't turn them on again until Saturday evening.
 Unplugging for a day makes time slow down and makes me feel more present with my family.
 I not only appreciate this quality time with them, but it has also makes me appreciate technology in a whole new way.
 By Saturday night we can't wait to plug back in."

 How long have you and your family been doing Technology Shabbats and how has it changed your lives?